 21.1 Duration.
-All appointments from officially promulgated employment lists for original entrance and promotion shall be subject to a probationary period.
+All appointments from officially promulgated employment lists for original entrance or promotion shall be subject to a probationary period.
 For original entrance appointments, the probationary period shall be from nine (9) months to two (2) years duration.
+For promotional appointments, the probation period shall be from six (6) months to two (2) years duration.